factorhouse/kpow-helm-charts/charts/kpow/README.md

 # Run kPow for Apache Kafka in Kubernetes

 This is the Helm Chart for [kPow for Apache Kafka®](https://kpow.io).

 [Helm](https://helm.sh) is the package manager for Kubernetes.

 [kPow](https://kpow.io) is the all-in-one toolkit to manage, monitor, and learn about your Kafka resources.

-The [Operatr IO](https://operatr.io) Helm repository is published at [https://charts.operatr.io](https://charts.operatr.io).
+This Helm Chart is published in the repository at [https://charts.kpow.io](https://charts.kpow.io).

 View the kPow Helm Chart on [ArtifactHUB](https://artifacthub.io/packages/helm/operatr-io/kpow).

 ## Prerequisites

 This Helm chart uses the latest [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container from Dockerhub.

 To run the Dockerhub container requires a license.
 Start a [free 30-day trial](https://kpow.io/try) of kPow today.

 See [kPow on the AWS Marketplace](https://docs.kpow.io/installation/aws-marketplace) to have kPow billed automatically to your AWS account, no license required.

 ## Installation

 You need to connect to a Kubernetes environment before you can install kPow.

 The following examples demonstrate installing kPow in [Amazon EKS](https://aws.amazon.com/eks/).

 ### Configure Kubernetes/EKS

 ```bash
 aws eks --region <your-aws-region> update-kubeconfig --name <your-eks-cluster-name>